NateAustin/fmod-jni/README.md

 Under the hood, I'm using SWIG (http://www.swig.org/) to generate Java JNI bindings around the FMOD C (not C++) api.
 I chose the C api for maximum portability(?), and hey, they're functionally identical so it shouldn't matter.
 Then on the Java side, I've stubbed out the API classes and am in the process of filling in an idiomatic Java API to FMOD.

 A lot of the code SWIG generates is pretty ugly, and the current setup puts several layers between the application and FMOD.
 I'm not terribly happy with that but it seems like the fastest path forward for now.
 A more mature implementation might write more JNI code by hand in order to reduce overhead.

+The bindings here were generated with Swig 3.0.9

 ##Status
 HIGHLY INCOMPLETE - Some of FMOD::Studio::System is implemented, and just enough of FMOD::Studio::EventDescription and FMOD::Studio::EventInstance to run the SimpleEvent demo.